drsound/roon-cloud-setup/README.md

 ping www.google.com
 ```

 Transfer the required client files from the server using rsync.
 Alternatively, you can use tools like Filezilla, but ensure file permissions are preserved.
-Replace 1.2.3.4 with your cloud server's public IP address:
+Keep in mind that rsync will prompt you for your cloud server root password so that it can access and fetch the files.
+Also, remember to replace 1.2.3.4 with your cloud server's public IP address:
 ```
 rsync -av root@1.2.3.4:/root/cadir/pki/ca.crt /etc/openvpn
 rsync -av root@1.2.3.4:/root/cadir/ta.key /etc/openvpn